LailinXu/hepstat-tutorial/README.md

 Tips and requirements:
 * Construct a `S+B` model: S: signal, Gaussian, B: background, polynomial
 * Restrict to the mass range of 110 GeV to 160 GeV
-* Step 1: Fit the mass peak, compare binned and unbinned fit results, using 20 and 500 events, respectively
+* Step 1: Fit the mass peak, compare binned and unbinned fit results, using 20 and 500 events, respectively (four fits in total)
 * Step 2: fix the mass peak and fit the signal and background yields

+When the Higgs boson was discovered in 2012, there were about 20 events in H4l channel within the mass range of 110 GeV to 160 GeV, see Fig.2 of [ATLAS Higgs discovery paper](https://arxiv.org/abs/1207.7214).
+With LHC Run-2 data, there are about 500 events in this mass range, see Fig. 5 of https://arxiv.org/abs/2004.03447.

 ### Hypothesis test, Confidence intervals and Exclusion limits